ghc-proposals/ghc-proposals/proposals/0000-namespace-qualified.rst

 This module is imported by default, like ``Prelude``.
 And in the same manner, it can be imported qualified instead::

-  import qualified Data.BuiltInSyntax as {D, T}
+  import qualified Data.BuiltInSyntax as (D, T) import D
-  import D

 With such an import, ``[]`` unambiguously refers to the nil data constructor,